NikolajSogaard/Master-Thesis/README.md

 ## Setup
 ### 1. API Key Configuration
 This project uses Google Gemini for its AI capabilities.
-You'll need an API key.

-**Get your API Key:**
-You'll need a Google Gemini API key.
 **Configure the Key:**
-    1. Create a file named `cre.env` in the main project directory and add your API key.
+    1. Create a file named `cre.env` in the main project directory and add your own API key.
     2. Inside `cre.env`, add your API key like this:
     *   The file `agent_system/setup_api.py` is responsible for loading this key to allow the AI models to work.